marciogualtieri/risk_model_builder/risk_model_api/README.md

 These constraints will guarantee that we will only persist valid risk types through the API.

-We couldn't impose these contraints to the model using Django's [validators](https://docs.djangoproject.com/en/2.0/ref/validators/), given that ER models need to be built in steps:
+We couldn't impose these contraints to the model using Django's [validators](https://docs.djangoproject.com/en/2.0/ref/validators/), given that the data need to be built in steps:

 * Create a risk type, save it, get its primary key (which now can used to add fields).
 * Add a field to risk, save it, get its primary key (which now can used to add choices).
 * Add a choice to field, save it.
 * Add another choice to field, save it.

-Until the last step is completed, risk type is an invalid record, but we need to save the intermediate steps to get the primary keys and create the relationships.
+Until the last step is completed, risk type is an invalid record, but we need to save the intermediate steps to get the primary keys to create the relationships.

 ## Dependencies